Wabinab/Xenoblade-Chronicles-3-The-Book/src/30_castle.md

 "Huh?"

-She had calmed down, "All you're sensing... is the area around you."
+By now, she regained her equanimity, "All you're sensing... is the area around you."

 "What's your point?"